 Have you suffered injuries due to work-related activities or accidents?
 Are you suffering from occupational diseases?
-If you are a victim of these losses while working in Miami Springs, Florida, you are legally permitted to seek worker’s compensation benefits.
+If you are a victim of these losses while working in Florida, you are legally permitted to seek worker’s compensation benefits in Miami Springs.
 Worker’s compensation is designed to help both employees and employers against losses and litigations respectively.

 In fact, worker’s compensation insurance is a government-mandated insurance cover, where all business owners must have; if they have more than two employees in Florida.
 Worker’s compensation will cover or compensate for medical expenses, lost income, funeral expenses, and more.